-The recommended starting dosage of Amaryl is 1 mg or 2 mg taken once daily.
+The recommended starting dosage of Amaryl is 1–2 mg taken once daily.
 Your doctor will decide which starting dosage is safe for you based on your age and how well your kidneys work.

 Your doctor will likely test your blood sugar level periodically to check how well Amaryl is working.
-If this medication is not lowering your blood sugar enough, they’ll increase your dose by 1 mg or 2 mg at a time.
+If this medication is not lowering your blood sugar enough, they’ll increase your dose by 1–2 mg at a time.
 They’ll do this every few weeks until you reach a dose that works for you.

 The maximum dosage of Amaryl is 8 mg per day.

 Yes, Amaryl is typically used as a long-term treatment.
 If you and your doctor determine that Amaryl is safe and effective for you, you’ll likely take it long term.